-All her life, Vicky has been been passionate about the ability of language to express, evoke and transport.
-At school she adored dreaming up stories and dicussing poems in English lessons; she was enchanted by Greek mythology and tales of the Roman empire.
-In her bedroom at home she would continue reading and writing.
-As an adult, she wrote plenty of short stories and started a few novels.
-After reading Kate Atkinson's CASE HISTORIES and Sophie Hannah's LITTLE FACE, Vicky realised what she wanted to write was crime fiction.
-She wrote her first crime novel while studying for an MA Creative Writing, and began her second for her dissertation.
-This second novel became MAYA, the first in the series of DI Rahman novels.
+All my life, I've been been passionate about the ability of language to express, evoke and transport.
+At school I adored dreaming up stories and dicussing poems in English lessons; I was enchanted by Greek mythology and tales of the Roman empire.
+In my bedroom at home I would continue reading and writing.
+As a young adult, I wrote plenty of short stories and started a few novels.
+After reading Kate Atkinson's CASE HISTORIES and Sophie Hannah's LITTLE FACE, I realised that I wanted to write crime fiction.
+I wrote my first crime novel while studying for an MA Creative Writing, and began my second for my dissertation.
+This second novel became TURN A BLIND EYE, the first in the series of Rahman and Maguire novels.

-Vicky's writing is very psychological, in the broadest possible sense of the word.
-It is no coincidence that a fascination with human nature took her into studying psychology many years ago, and it is the same curiosity which drives and informs her writing.
-People often say 'write what you know' or 'write what you want to read'.
-Vicky is more interested in writing about the things which bother her, which she's curious about, which keep her awake at night.
+My writing is very psychological, in the broadest possible sense of the word.
+It is no coincidence that my fascination with human nature took me into studying Psychology many years ago, and it is the same curiosity which drives and informs my writing.
+People often say 'write what you know' or 'write what you want to read', but I'm more interested in writing about the things which bother me, which I'm curious about, which keep me awake at night.
 For a long time this has included the human propensity for violence, the complexity of contemporary life, and cultural dislocation.

-Vicky is fascinated by the different way that life experiences affect people.
-Identical twins, for example, start from the same beginnings but often turn out very differently.
-She is fascinated by the secrets and collusion which lurk within everyone's lives.
+I am fascinated by the different ways that life experiences affect people.
+For example, identical twins who are raised together, start from the same genetic make-up and share an upbringing but often turn out very differently.
+Conversely, ordinary siblings can be raised apart but grow up to share many characteristics.
+How come?
+I am fascinated by the secrets and collusion which lurk within everyone's lives.
 And when people commit crimes, what circumstances and choices have led up to that moment?

-Really, she's curious about life in all its complexity, and what it is to be human in a fast-paced, crazy world.
+Really, I'm curious about life in all its complexity, and what it is to be human in a fast-paced, complicated, and crazy world.